 If you've been blessed by our sermon on

-Jesus Bore Our Sicknesses and He Bore Our Sins,
+Jesus Bore Our Sicknesses and Infirmities.

 please share it with your friends.